mui/material-ui/docs/data/joy/main-features/global-variants/global-variants.md

 <p class="description">Joy UI provides a set of global variants to ensure consistency across your app.</p>

-All Joy UI components accept four global variants: `solid` (the default), `soft`, `outlined`, and `plain`.
+All Joy UI components accept four global variants: `solid`, `soft`, `outlined`, and `plain`.
 These variants are intended to cover the majority of use cases in modern web design.

 The demo below shows how the variants look and feel across several Joy UI components: